Long Layover? How To Sleep At An Airport Like A Pro

 • Look for a set of chairs with no armrests: It’s much easier to stretch out on a chair with no armrests and more comfortable and cleaner than the floor.

-• Look for clean carpeted areas: If there are no chairs available, consider sleeping on the floor.
+• Look for clean carpeted areas: Consider sleeping on the floor if no chairs are available.
 I like to sleep close to a wall or window and put my luggage between me and the wall.
 This protects your bags from would-be luggage thieves.

 • Look for outlets: If you can find an acceptable to sleep where there are outlets, you can charge your phone or laptop at night.